Leon Grochowski

-Leon Grochowski (11 October 1886 – 17 July 1969) was the second Presiding Bishop of the Polish National Catholic Church in the United States, Canada and Poland and early American radio evangelist.
+Leon Grochowski (11 October 1886 – 17 July 1969) was the second Prime Bishop of the Polish National Catholic Church in the United States, Canada and Poland and early American radio evangelist.

 Born in Skupie, Poland, he came to the United States in July 1905, on board the S/S Bremen which sailed from Bremerhaven, Germany, to the Port of Baltimore, Maryland.
 He became a United States citizen in 1923.
 Grochowski was a partisan freedom fighter during the last Czarist occupation of Poland, forcing him to flee Russian authorities.
 Upon reaching America he continued his studies in engineering which he started in Germany but became interested in the Polish National Catholic Church (PNCC) movement.
 Upon graduation from the PNCC Savonarola Theological Seminary, one of his first pastorships was St. Adalbert's Parish in Dickson City, Pennsylvania, where he led rebuilding efforts following an arson fire that destroyed the parish's original structure.

 Grochowski was elected bishop on July 15, 1924, and was consecrated to the episcopate on August 17, 1924.
 He then served as bishop of the Western Diocese of the Polish National Catholic Church, based in Chicago, Illinois, for 30 years.
 During that time, he helped organize parishes throughout the Midwest and became an early radio evangelist.
 Hosting a radio hour on WGES Chicago for 25 years, Grochowski utilized a format now used by contemporary televangelists, broadcasting testimonials and hosting celebrities popular with the audience he was trying to reach.
 His radio hour is archived in the National Museum of Radio and Television, New York City and Los Angeles, California.
 With the expansion of the Western PNCC diocese, his tenure also saw the construction of All Saints Cathedral, begun in 1930 and completed in 1931.
 Constructed of limestone, it became known as the "white cathedral" which is clearly visible when overlooking Chicago's skyline.